rsmaller/dialog-parser/README.md

 The other half of this was for me to be funny and make a few laughs.

 ## Usage
-Firstly, the program can be run as follows:
+Firstly, after compiling the project, the program can be run as follows:
 ```
 ./jameson
 ```